Unifying the experience:

 Text Fields & Inputs

-Defined text box styles with consistent corner radius, spacing, focus states, and validations—establishing a frictionless form interaction experience.
+I defined standardized input styles with consistent corner radii, spacing, and validation states to establish a frictionless form interaction experience.

-Defined text box styles with consistent corner radius, spacing, focus states, and validations—establishing a frictionless form interaction experience.
+I defined standardized input styles with consistent corner radii, spacing, and validation states to establish a frictionless form interaction experience.

 Toasts, Snackbars and Tool tips